natura-cosmeticos/natds-js/packages/web/README.md

 yarn add @naturacosmeticos/natds-web
 ```

+### Already included in this package

+Installing `@naturacosmeticos/natds-web` will also install the following packages:

+- `@material-ui/core`
+- `@naturacosmeticos/natds-icons`
+- `@naturacosmeticos/natds-styles`
+- `@styled-components`

+Thus, it is not necessary to install them to use the Design System.

 ### Minimum requirements

 * `react` version `16.8.4` or higher;
 * `react-dom` version `16.8.4` or higher.

 If your project does not meet the minimum requirements, you can use [@naturacosmeticos/natds-styles](../styles/README.md).

+---

 ## How to use